Unpolarized Dihadron Fragmentation Functions in Nonlocal Chiral Quark Model: Summary and outlook

-\item{At $Q^2=109\,\mathrm{GeV}^2$, we observe that the DiFFs of $g\to \pi^{+}\pi^{-}$ in the NJL-jet model and NLChQM are very similar, but both are smaller than the JETSET result in the small-$z$ region.}

-\item{On the contrary, the NLChQM uDiFF of $u \to \pi^{+}\pi^{-}$ is larger than the JETSET result which is larger than the NJL-jet result.
+In the cases of the $\pi^{+}K^{-}$ pair, the uDiFF for the $s$ quark at $Q^2=4\,\mathrm{GeV}^2$ is dominant over the other two, for both cases of $z_1=0.1$ and $0.5$.
+At $Q^2=109\,\mathrm{GeV}^2$, we observe that the DiFFs of $g\to \pi^{+}\pi^{-}$ in the NJL-jet model and NLChQM are very similar, but both are smaller than the JETSET result in the small-$z$ region.
+On the contrary, the NLChQM uDiFF of $u \to \pi^{+}\pi^{-}$ is larger than the JETSET result which is larger than the NJL-jet result.
 Nevertheless, the $z$-dependencies of the uDiFFs in the NLChQM and the NJL-jet model are similar.
-But they are very different from the one of JETSET.}
+But they are very different from the one of JETSET.
+The disfavored uDiFFs are all suppressed at high $z_2$ regime in both models.\\